 In late 2013, Forest City agreed to sell 70% of the remaining project to the Greenland Group, owned by the government of Shanghai.
 The deal closed in June 2014 with a pledge to build the project, or at least the full 2,250 subsidized units, by 2025.

 Please note: I'm clearly a skeptic regarding Atlantic Yards/Pacific Park, and my reporting backs up my contention that much in the project reflects "the Culture of Cheating."
-But my goal on a tour is enlighten, and challenge, not to indoctrinate.
+But my goal on a tour is enlighten, and challenge, not indoctrinate.
 It's fine to like the arena design/experience.
-It's understandable some think the end justifies the means.
+I understand some think the end justifies the means.
 But the full story should be understood.